 This is the place for cochon de lait – specifically the cochon de lait po-boy, one of the most popular items every year at the New Orleans Jazz & Heritage Festival.
 It can be found most other days of the year (Wednesday through Saturday) outside of spring festival season at this classic New Orleans East/Lakefront joint.
 The cochon de lait is a 12-hour, slow-smoked suckling pig butt/shoulder covered in spicy slaw and served on crackly, crispy French bread from their New Orleans East neighbors Dong Phuong Bakery.
 This juicy meat needs the bread, and if you’ve ever had this awesome sandwich, you’ll understand why you could (and should) enjoy it outside of the confines of Jazz Fest.

 This spot boasts major square footage and a serious chef at the helm.
 Aaron Burgau (of Patois and Truburger fame) plays pitmaster here, riffing on traditional barbecue with flavorful additions like umami pickles and horseradish creme.
 All the favorites are here — ribs, brisket, barbecue chicken, pulled pork — as are distinctly Louisiana flavors like smoked boudin.

 4141 Bienville St.

 This Mid-City spot honors an established Louisiana meatpacking company, L.A.
 Frey & Sons, that started in 1865 and operated locally for 120 years.
 Frey Smoked Meat Co. hones in on that history through its meat-centric menu: try the Bar-b-Cuban sandwich or the pork belly poppers, or opt for classic barbecue like St. Louis ribs and pulled pork.
-Frey caused a stir during Mardi Gras for its absurdly decadent king cake milkshake — though you can’t get the Carnival version, definitely save room for their Coffee & Donuts shake.
+Frey caused a stir during Mardi Gras for its absurdly decadent king cake milkshake – though you can only get that during Carnival version, definitely save room for their Coffee & Donuts shake.